It’s the day before Thanksgiving. Do you need some helping getting dinner together tomorrow?

 - Break it and bake it.
 Grab a pack of the ready-to-bake Nestlé Tollhouse cookie dough.
 No mixing and barely any work — you just separate the squares of dough, put on a baking sheet, and let cook in the oven.
 Dessert in less than an hour.
 What’s not to love?

 - Be honest about your shortcomings.
 Just come right out and say you’re frazzled and can’t fulfill your culinary commitment.
 So what if the crust never came together?
 Your family and friends will love you anyway.
-And that’s what Thanksgiving is about.
+That’s what Thanksgiving is about.